Fengshui in Chinese Culture

 7 It's not good for a bed to face the door or a mirror.

-8 It’s not good to have a beam above the bed, which may make people feel stressed.
+8 It's not good to have a beam above the bed, which may stress people.

-9 It’s not good to hang big pictures, or have a big window in the wall of the head of the bed, for safety reasons.
+9 It's not good to hang big pictures or have a big window on the wall of the head of the bed for safety reasons.

-10 Buildings shaped like U, H, T or a square are not comfortable for people to live.
+10 Buildings shaped like U, H, T, or a square are not comfortable for people to live in.

-They are considered too windy, and with insufficient flow of air and light.
+They are considered too windy and with an insufficient flow of air and light.

-11 It’s good to hold a party after moving into a new place, especially to places that have been empty for a long time.
+11 It's good to hold a party after moving into a new place, especially in places that have been empty for a long time.

 You Might Also Like: